Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 Save the file, and then run bin/buildout again.
 Buildout will download and install all remaining dependencies.

+> In buildout.cfg, each line should have the same indentation as the one preceding it.
+Mixing tabs and spaces may also cause errors.

 Verify successful build from the output of the installer script, which should include a list of found versions like this:

     *************** PICKED VERSIONS ****************